Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Results

-To evaluate DASNet’s performance in detecting real earthquake signals, we selected earthquakes from the Northern California Seismic Network (NCSN) catalog that occurred between 2022 and 2025 within a region around the cable, bounded by coordinates 124$^\circ$00$^\prime$~W, 117$^\circ$46$^\prime$~W and 34$^\circ$30$^\prime$~N, 40$^\circ$00$^\prime$~N. Due to the limited spatial coverage of the DAS cable compared to the regional seismic network, signals from distant small-magnitude earthquakes are expected to be too weak to be detected by DAS.
+To evaluate DASNet’s performance in detecting real earthquake signals, we selected earthquakes from the Northern California Seismic Network (NCSN) catalog that occurred between 2022 and 2026 within a region around the cable, bounded by coordinates 124$^\circ$00$^\prime$~W, 117$^\circ$46$^\prime$~W and 34$^\circ$30$^\prime$~N, 40$^\circ$00$^\prime$~N. Due to the limited spatial coverage of the DAS cable compared to the regional seismic network, signals from distant small-magnitude earthquakes are expected to be too weak to be detected by DAS.
 Thus, we filtered the catalog based on an approximate magnitude-distance scaling relation \citep{yin2023earthquake}.
-To establish a reference baseline, we applied the pre-trained PhaseNet-DAS model to the same time period, using a low confidence threshold (0.3) to maximize recall at the expense of increased false positive.
-As shown in \Cref{fig:earthquake_monitor}(a), DASNet demonstrated superior robustness in detecting small-magnitude events near the DAS array and achieved a lower detection threshold compared with PhaseNet-DAS.
+To establish a reference baseline, we applied the pre-trained PhaseNet-DAS model to the same time period, using a low confidence threshold (0.3) to maximize recall at the expense of increased false positives.
+For DASNet, an event was considered detected when the theoretical arrival window was enclosed by a predicted event bounding box, independent of whether all individual phase arrivals were successfully picked.
+As shown in \Cref{fig:earthquake_monitor}(a), DASNet detects more of the cataloged events than PhaseNet-DAS (7,549 versus 4,971 of 11,285), particularly for small-magnitude events near the DAS array.
+The arrival matching rate, defined as the fraction of channels whose picks agree with the theoretical arrivals, exhibits a systematic magnitude–distance dependence, with larger and closer earthquakes generally showing higher agreement.
 This enhanced performance partly arises from differences in model design.
-PhaseNet directly detects phase arrivals from continuous data, while DASNet first performs event detection via a bounding box, then picks precise phase arrivals within the detected window.
-This two-stage design facilitates DASNet in recognizing coherent signal features across longer temporal windows, enabling the detection of faint earthquake signals even when phase arrivals are difficult to identify.
+PhaseNet-DAS directly detects phase arrivals from continuous data, while DASNet first detects an event via a bounding box, then picks precise phase arrivals within the detected window.
+This two-stage design lets DASNet exploit coherent signal features across longer temporal windows and recover faint earthquake signals whose individual phase arrivals are difficult to identify.